xpdota/guide-scratch/sage/Basic.md

 three, you can use these very frequently.
 In fact, each of them restores 7% of your mana, so you should use them liberally even if not necessarily needed.

-- Kerachole: It provides a 10% mitigation and 100p regen for 15 seconds to nearby party members.
+- Kerachole: Provides a 10% mitigation and 100p regen for 15 seconds to nearby party members.
 Functionally very similar to Scholar's Sacred Soil, but does not need to be placed (for better or for worse).
 Its 30 second cooldown means it can be up half the time, and the 500p total healing is more than Ixochole.
 Generally, this should be your go-to ability for incoming AoE damage.
 The damage reduction does not stack with Taurochole.